HR policies

 6 – Sickness during annual leave

-Whatever the circumstances, your annual leave policy must help you stay consistent and apply the same rules to all of your team members so they can understand whether:
+Whatever the circumstances, your annual leave policy must help you stay consistent and apply the same rules to all of your team members so they understand whether:

 • the time off will be counted as holiday or sick leave

-• the rate they're paid at will be sick pay or holiday pay
+• the rate they're paid at will be sick pay or holiday pay.

 7 – Disciplinary consequences